 Getting a puppy or a new dog is an exciting moment in anyone’s life.
 Dogs become part of our daily life, our at home greeter, our leisure time companion and our family.
-We serve North and South Carolina, Georgia, Tennessee, and Alabama and assist in other states as requested by Airedale Rescue groups serving that region.
+We serve North and South Carolina, Georgia, Tennessee, and Alabama and assist as requested by Airedale Rescue groups serving that state.

 Getting a dog is a commitment of ten or more years, with vacation care, financial responsibilities and annual doctor visits.
 Choose wisely.
 Know yourself and the commitment you are making.